 There are several key student services that will assist you during your employment at COC.
 Familiarizing yourself with these services and their policies will be very helpful to you; in many cases, you will want to include student services information on your course syllabus.

+Below are Important Links to Student Services:
-Student Services Homepage

-Basic Needs Center

-Information about Self Service
+Student Services Homepage Basic Needs Center (BaNC) Student Health & Wellness Information about Self Center Service

 ADMISSIONS AND RECORDS